 - Tailgating YOU.
 If it is a multi-lane road, just move over and let them by.
 It's not worth the paperwork hassle for an angry, impatient driver to run into you, and not worth it to be first in line.
 If you cannot move over, check your own speed.
 If you're under the limit, speed up, if weather permits.
 If not, grin and bear it, and let them pass at the first chance you have.

 - Road Rage directed at you.
 If you goofed, admit it; give a palms-up shrug and a 'sorry.'
 If you didn't do anyting wrong, then play deaf, dumb and blind.
 Don't give them the satisfaction of getting a reaction.
 However, if you feel threatened, in any way, or if they start to follow you, do not drive home!!
-Drive to the nearest busy, well-lit place you can or right into the police parking lot, if you are in familiar territory and know where it is.
+Drive to the nearest busy, well-lit place you can or right into the police station parking lot, if you are in familiar territory and know where it is.

 - Drivers who change lanes without first looking to see if its clear.
 These are some of the most dangerous moves made on the roads!
 All you can do is keep your safe following distance, and do not drive in anyone's blind spot.

-Avoid the Blind Spots
+4) Avoiding Blind Spots

 All vehicles have a blind spot, in which other traffic is not visible.
 The larger the vehicle, the larger the blind spot.
-Big rigs especially have huge blind spots, and you NEED to be able to see the drive in HIS side-view mirror in order to avoid his blind spot areas.
+Big rigs especially have huge blind spots, and you NEED to be able to see the driver in HIS side-view mirror in order to avoid his blind spot areas.

-Traffic lights are there for obvious reasons.
-I do not need to explain their function here.
+Traffic lights are there for obvious reasons: I do not need to explain their function here.
 However, there are too many people for whom the green light is an excuse to play drag-racing games, trying to beat all the other cars off the line.

-This is a very dangerous game for many reasons, not the least of which is that you can be ticketed for doing this.
+This is a very dangerous for many reasons, not the least of which is that you can be ticketed for doing this.
 It is also all too easy to lose control of your car while doing such a 'jack-rabbit' start, especially for inexperienced drivers.

 There is another reason this is dangerous: you may end up in an accident with cross-traffic if one of those people decided to rush the yellow light, and actually ended up running through the red.
 Bang!
 It happens all too often.
 A driving instructor I had years back gave this advice to avoid that scenario:

 Wait 4 seconds and check the cross traffic after the light turns green for you.
 How do you judge 4 seconds?
-Well, you can count, "one-thousand-one, one-thousand-two,..." etc. as I described for calculating follow distance.
+Well, you can count, "one-thousand-one, one-thousand-two,..." etc. as I described above for calculating follow distance.

-But, make it a bit more fun, and do as this instructor suggested, and say to yourself, "Wait for Uncle Frank," before you step on the gas, checking the cross traffic as you utter the phrase.
+But, to make it a bit more fun, do as this instructor suggested, and say to yourself, "Wait for Uncle Frank," before you step on the gas, checking the cross traffic as you utter the phrase.

 You can substitute pretty much any one-syllable name or "aunt" for "uncle," as you prefer; just remember to use this tip.
 It specifically reminds you to watch for others who may be flouting the law.

-Some Laws You Cannot Disobey
+7) There Are Some Laws You Cannot Disobey

-While there are, unfortunately, many, many drivers on our roads disobeying the laws of the road, speeding, tailgating, weaving in and out of traffic, tossing off rude gestures (yes, that's been made illegal in some states on the grounds that it contributes to or incites road rage.), eventually, those poor choices will come back to bite them square on the backside.
+While there are, unfortunately, many, many drivers on our roads disobeying the laws of the road, speeding, tailgating, weaving in and out of traffic, tossing off rude gestures (yes, that's been made illegal in some states on the grounds that it contributes to or incites road rage), eventually, those poor choices will come back to bite them square on the backside.

 There are some laws,however, that no matter how hard you try, you cannot break or bend.
 No matter how great a driver you are or think you are, you cannot disobey the laws of physics.
 That is where the show-off teenage drivers get into trouble, as well as assorted others fleeing in police chases or just generally driving like idiots because they think they're invincible.